semgmp/platform/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+So when i create the session passoword all work fine, but the second time i try to restore the session if the first password i enter is wrong and enter the correct password the second time it will still say wrong password.

 **To Reproduce**
 Steps to reproduce the behavior:
-1. Go to '...'
+1. Go to 'Profile, login ussing Tronlink and create session password'
-2. Click on '....'
+2. Click on 'unlock session'
 3. Scroll down to '....'
 4. See error

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+The second time when the password is correct the session should be restored

 **Screenshots**
-If applicable, add screenshots to help explain your problem.

 **Desktop (please complete the following information):**
- - OS: [e.g. iOS]
+ - OS: [Macbook pro]
- - Browser [e.g. chrome, safari]
+ - Browser [chrome]
- - Version [e.g. 22]
+ - Version [ 79.0.3945.79]

 **Smartphone (please complete the following information):**
  - Device: [e.g. iPhone6]